 Our minivan’s group walks over a kilometre in the soaring heat, whilst donning all our backpacks, to the other side.

 On the Cambodian side, everyone pays another USD$1 for a “health check”.

-What a pathetic attempt of measuring your body temperature, using some sort of fake bleeping infrared gun.
+What a pathetic attempt at measuring your body temperature, using some sort of fake bleeping infrared gun.
 The official pretends to check for Ebola and provides a yellow paper afterwards, to see a doctor if you feel sick.

 Not that much more you say?
 But it’s the stress of how the whole day manifests itself and also the principal.
 Especially, as you know that corrupt officials are ripping you off just because they can – this doesn’t sit well.
-Just like the 8 hours of travel to cover 80-kilometres doesn’t sit well.
+Just like the 8 hours of travel to cover 80 kilometres doesn’t sit well.

 Final border scam

 Don’t change money at this crossing as you will be ripped off.

 The Agent pushes you to change money at this point as he also receives a kickback from the money changer.
 Instead, ask the many travellers passing through as someone is bound to have left-over Lao or Cambodian currency.

 I changed money like this and received the correct exchange rate for the day.
 We’re all in the same boat, so typically, fellow travellers don’t rip each other off.

 After the long wait at the border crossing, the minivan finally arrived to take us to Stung Treng.